bobokrut/fiware_admin/README.md

 ## License

 This software is free under the MIT license was developed in the context of the "Smart Communities" research project, funded by the government of Lower Austria.

+## CHANGELOG

+- 22/08/2023: Implemeted pagination for fetching all available entities.

 ## Author